 Oliver Keith Hansen Outreach Award

 Established in 2004, this award recognizes members and nonmembers who engage in significant activities that broaden awareness of the existence of the human factors/ergonomics profession and the benefits it brings to humankind.

 The William C. Howell Young Investigator Award

-Established in 2013, this award provides an award plaque to a person recognized for demonstrating outstanding contributions to HFES through professional scientific contributions as a young investigator.
+Established in 2013, this award provides an award plaque to a member of HFES for demonstrating outstanding contributions to HFES through professional scientific contributions as a young investigator.
 The Howell award recognizes the talent, creativity, and influence of a singular young researcher.
-A candidate for the award must be an HFES member currently in good standing within 9 years of graduation with a degree in HF/E or related field.
+A candidate for the award must be an HFES member currently in good standing within nine years of graduation with a degree in HF/E or related field.
 The information required to support a candidate's nomination for this award will include a résumé or curriculum vitae and at least two letters of support.

 The Bentzi Karsh Early-Career Service Award

-Established in 2013, this award provides an award plaque to a person recognized for demonstrating outstanding contributions to HFES through professional service and outreach activities as a student and early-career professional.
+Established in 2013, this award recognizes outstanding contributions to HFES through professional service and outreach activities as a student and early-career professional.
 The Karsh award recognizes the impact this individual has had on raising the public's awareness of human factors/ergonomics science.
-A candidate for the award must be an HFES member currently in good standing within 7 years of receiving a degree in HF/E or a related field.
+A candidate for the award must be an HFES member currently in good standing within seven years of receiving a degree in HF/E or a related field.
 The information required to support a candidate's nomination for this award will include a résumé or curriculum vitae and at least two letters of support.

-HFES also presents the following awards each year, which are not open for nominations:
+HFES may also present the following awards, which are not open for nomination: